log2timeline/dftimewolf/docs/recipe-list.md

 ## `gcp_turbinia_ts_threaded`

-Processes existing GCP persistent disks in the Turbinia project and sends results to Timesketch.
+Processes an existing GCP persistent disks with Turbinia project and sends results to Timesketch.

 **Details:**

+This is the threaded version of `gcp_turbinia_ts`.

 Process GCP persistent disks with Turbinia and send output to Timesketch.

 This processes disks that are already in the project where Turbinia exists.
-If you want to copy disks from another project, use the gcp_turbinia_disk_copy_ts recipe.
+If you want to copy disks from another project, use the `gcp_turbinia_disk_copy_ts` recipe.

 Modules: `TurbiniaGCPProcessorThreaded`, `TimesketchExporterThreaded`